 For most people, the holidays are a happy, festive time of year.
 But, for those facing the holidays after the loss of a loved one, the season can be lonely, depressing, and often difficult to handle.
 Holidays or not, it is important for you to find a way to take care of yourself.

-Scroll down for a downloadable care worksheet, online support groups, Tree of Life: Season of Light information, and plus additional coping tips and resources.
+Scroll down for a downloadable care worksheet, complimentary online support groups, Tree of Life: Season of Light information, plus additional coping tips and resources.

-An inclusive and informative presentation created by Samaritan to help you and those you care about cope with the holidays following the loss of a loved one.
+An inclusive and informative presentation created by Samaritan to help you and those you care about cope with holidays following the loss of a loved one.
 The presentation focuses on meaning making, coping, communication, and compassion for self and others, suggestions for self-care, and holiday-related concerns due to COVID-19. © 2020 Samaritan.

 You are also invited to join us for one of the following complimentary online support groups.
 Registration is required at (856) 596-8550 or CFGcounseling@SamaritanNJ.org.